How to use a VPN

 Visit the VPN's website once you’ve made up your mind, and download the app that's compatible with the device you're using.
 You'll also need to decide how long to subscribe for and sign up for an account.

-VPNs are massively versatile, and you'll be able to use your service on your desktop, mobile, games console, smart TV, and even your router.
+VPNs are massively versatile, and if you pick the right one you'll be able to use it on your desktop, mobile, games console, smart TV, and even your router.

 3. Log in to your VPN